 Ashley Gonzalez was born and raised in Central Minnesota.
 After attending her first tap festival in August 2013, Ashley began to pursue tap dance.
 From there, she started to attend tap festivals all around the U.S. to learn from professional tap dancers that were thriving in the tap industry.
 She began training under the direction of Chloe Arnold and Ricci Milan, growing and exploring in the art form.
 She has expanded her training by studying under Sarah Reich and Aaron Williams where she has had a strong focus on technique and musicality, while continuing to travel all over the world to learn as much as she can from professionals with various different styles.

-Ashley performed at the 2018 Governors Ball Emmy Awards in Los Angeles, the 2018 MLBA All Star Pre Party Concert in Washington DC, and was a special guest performer in who brought the HUMBUG Christmas production in Minneapolis, produced by Ricci Milan.
+Ashley performs with Rhythm Street Movement in Waking Up, Humbug, and various driveway tours.
+In past, she has performed at the 2018 Governors Ball Emmy Awards in Los Angeles, the 2018 MLBA All Star Pre Party Concert in Washington DC.
 Ashley performed at the Voices of the People Welcome Celebration for the 2017 Presidential Inauguration.
 She performed in the Disney Newsies Broadway Musical at the University of Northwestern.
 In addition to this, Ashley has performed and competed internationally, receiving a bronze medal for her tap solo at the IDO World Performing Arts Cup in Seoul, South Korea.
 She also received a bronze medal at Dance World Cup Championships in Offenburg, Germany for a tap duet.

 Along with her tap education, training, and performing, Ashley was chosen to represent the state of Minnesota as a tap dancer in the book Dance Across the USA by Jonathon Givens.
 Another honor she has been given was when she was chosen with a select few to sing with the Honors Performance Series at Carnegie Hall in 2018 in New York City.
 Some additional performances consist of Rejuv Medical Summit, Angel Foundation Charity event and National Tap Dance Day to name a few.